lewis6991/impatient.nvim/README.md

 `:LuaCacheClear`:

-Delete the current cache file.
+Remove the loaded cache and delete the cache file.
 A new cache file will be created the next time you load Neovim.

 `:LuaCacheLog`: